Aswd-LV/urbanshade-OS/README.md

-## Urbanshade OS reaches 400 commits!
+## Urbanshade OS reaches 50 PRs and 500 commits!
-This is a big thing, and im very happy for this!

-Im very excited when i'll release V3.0!
-Im very thankful for everyone who helps!
+Thank you everyone...

+this means a lot to me...
 # Welcome to the Urbanshade OS (website)!
 ---
 ## Quick viewable status: